Mar (title): In Christianity

 Occasionally, the term Maran or Moran has been used by various Eastern Christian patriarchs and catholicoi, who started using it in the recent centuries.
-The Syriac Orthodox Patriarch of Antioch, the Jacobite Syrian Catholicos titles are called Aboon Mor, while the Malankara Orthodox Catholicos use the title Moran Mor.
+The Syriac Orthodox Patriarch of Antioch, the Jacobite Syrian Catholicos titles are called Moran Mor, while the Malankara Orthodox Catholicos use the title Moran Mor.
 Sometimes the Indian bearers of this title are called Moran Mar, using a hybrid style from both Syriac dialects that reflects somewhat the history of Syro-Malabar Christians.
 The Pope is referred to as Marpāpa (Holy Father) by the St Thomas Christians of India.

 The variant Marya or Moryo (ܡܪܝܐ, Māryā) is the original form of Mara/Moro, but only used in reference to God in the circle of Syriac Christianity.
 This word is used in the Peshitta Old Testament to render the Tetragrammaton.
 Although Mara/Moro is clearly a derived form of the above Marya/Moryo, and ultimately has roots in common Semitic, there is a fanciful derivation found in early Syriac lexica, that the word is an initialism as follows: